-Some moms like to nurse their baby to sleep.
+Some moms like to nurse their babies to sleep.
 While this seems easier, it may teach your baby to expect this.
 Once your baby starts to have a couple of teeth, it is not recommended to nurse them to sleep because breast milk contains sugar and is not great for their tiny new teeth.
 You should decide what method you will use to get your baby to drift off to sleep and be consistent throughout feedings.

-Proper Care during the Day
+Proper Care During the Day

 One thing that is very important for mothers who do nighttime nursing is proper care for themselves during the day.
 You should try to fit in a little nap and make sure to keep up a healthy diet so you have plenty of energy for nighttime feedings.
 The stress of having a newborn, staying up at night, and adjusting to added responsibilities in the day can take a huge toll on your body.
 Moms should always properly take care of themselves so they can provide the best care for their babies.

-Things to make it Easier
+Things to Make it Easier

 Having the proper equipment and doing small things to make it easier is definitely worth it.
 When it comes to nighttime breastfeeding, you can’t focus too much on comfort.
-Here are a few different items and tricks to make breastfeeding at night as easy as possible.
+Here are a few different items and tricks to make breastfeeding at night as easy as possible:

 Breastfeeding Night Bra

-There are many different bra’s designed to make breastfeeding as easy as possible.
+There are many different bras designed to make breastfeeding as easy as possible.
 Some of the main types are sleep bras, drop-cup bras, and stretch bras.
 Any of these would work for nighttime feedings but the best would probably be the sleep bra.
 If you have a little problem with leaking at night, you might want to get some bra pads to wear at night to absorb any extra milk.
 Having the right bra for nighttime feeding will make your life so much easier.